 Noise isolation refers to a headphone design that prevents sound from entering your ear.
-Earbuds have the best noise isolation, as the silicone tip creates an airtight seal that blocks out ambient sounds and prevents the sound from your headphones escaping.
+Earbuds have the best noise isolation, as the silicone tip creates an airtight seal that blocks out ambient sounds and prevents the sound from your headphones from escaping.

 Noise cancellation, on the other hand, refers to one of two specific technologies built into the headphones:

-Active noise cancellation is complex and highly sophisticated, and requires a rechargeable battery to power.
+Active noise cancellation is complex and highly sophisticated and requires a rechargeable battery to power.
 However, with noise cancellation, you can effectively block out most ambient sounds so you only hear whatever you're listening to.

 Note: Noise cancellation will work for general sounds, but sudden/sharp/loud sounds will filter through the headphones before they have time to generate the cancellation sound waves.